A Quick Guide to Operating Profit Margin | Atek Accounting

 You can also boost your margin by reducing your cost of sales or operating expenses.
 For example, if you negotiate better terms with suppliers or find ways to reduce your utility bills, your margin will increase.

-What causes the operating profit margin to decrease?
+What causes operating profit margin to decrease?

 If your business’s revenue decreases but the cost of sales and operating expenses stay the same, then your margin will fall.